Ever fancied having a go at brewing? If you're a complete novice, or an experienced home brewer (or beyond), you can sign up with us for a brew day.

 Faking Bad Brew day

-- We use an all grain process.
-Most other experiences use malt extract (similar to cheap home brew kits) to make it cheaper and quicker to run, but it also makes your beer more generic as this is used as the backbone of your beer.
+We use an all grain process.
+Most other experiences use malt extract (similar to cheap home brew kits) fully or supplementing the grain bill to make it cheaper and quicker to run, but it also makes your beer more generic as this is used as the backbone of your beer.

 'Other' Brew days